atlantidezign/copyman/README.md

 - **Tasks for Automation** – Save complex operations (folders, filters, options, selections) as Tasks and execute them with a single click - individually or in batches.
 - **Flexible Copy Modes** – Customize behavior: choose to overwrite existing files, sync folder structures, or keep only selected files...
 - **Free and Cross-Platform** – Enjoy Copyman on your preferred operating system, completely free.
-- **Zip Compression** - Rapidly compress selected files into neat archives, preserving folder structure.
+- **Zip Compression** - Quickly compress files into backup-friendly archives, keeping folder structure.

 Take control of your file management with Copyman - effortless, fast, and reliable.